learn-co-curriculum/phrg-rails-forms-readme/README.md

 * `form_tag` - this works well for forms that are not directly connected with models.
 For example, let's say that our blog posting application has a search engine.
 The search form would be a great fit for using a `form_tag`.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-rails-forms-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-rails-forms-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Rails Forms Overview</p>